craigmbooth/craigmbooth.github.io/astrophysics/thesis.md

   feature: astrophysics_header.jpg
 ---

 I submitted my PhD thesis at Durham University in January 2007.
 It is titled <em>"Simulating Molecular Cloud Regulated Star Formation in Galaxies"</em>.
-A scanned version is available from [Durham eTheses](http://etheses.dur.ac.uk/2610/), or sections can be retrieved individually from these links:
+A scanned version is available from <a href="http://etheses.dur.ac.uk/2610/" data-proofer-ignore>Durham eTheses</a>, or sections can be retrieved individually from these links:

 ## Abstract